yxqd/luban/docs/why-luban.rst

 and the syntax is simple and natural.
 The code you will have as a result of using luban will be clean and clear, and very easy to maintain.
-And as UI technology evolves, you will not need to change your UI code, since all you have are generic specifications of your UI instead of specific (sometimes nasty) details of UI implementations.
+As UI technology evolves, you will not need to change your UI code, since all you have are generic specifications of your UI instead of specific (sometimes nasty) details of UI implementations, which are taken care of by luban.
-As an example, while we are all migrating to html5, it would be much easier for a UI application with luban specification to do so.
+..
+As an example, while we are all migrating to html5, it would be
+.. much easier for a UI application with luban specification to do so.

 html/javascript experts